GlodoUK/odoo-devenv/README.md

 ### Environment Maintenance

-  * You will want to periodically run `sudo docker system prune` to clean up any unused docker containers, images, etc.
+  * You will want to periodically run `docker system prune` to clean up any unused docker containers, images, etc.
-  * You may also want to periodically run `sudo docker system prune --volumes`, this will also clean up volumes as well as containers, images, etc.
+  * You may also want to periodically run `docker system prune --volumes`, this will also clean up volumes as well as containers, images, etc.
   * If you are using a VM, or WSL, you should also periodically run `sudo apt-get update && sudo apt-get upgrade`

 ### Editor/IDE Setup & Code Conventions